Move (Luke Bryan song)

 "Move" is a song co-written and recorded by American country music artist Luke Bryan.
 It was released to American country radio on July 25, 2016 as the fifth official single from his 2015 album Kill the Lights.
 Bryan wrote this song with Michael Carter and Jay Clementi.

-Background
+Content

-The song was written by Luke Bryan, Michael Carter, and Jay Clementi.
-The song is about a Northern girl who moved to the South, where she "got in with some Southern belles" and her moves became even more attractive.
-It was released to radio with an add date of July 25, 2016.
+"Move" is a moderate uptempo tune that is about a Northern girl who has moved to the South, where she has "got in with some Southern belles" and her moves have become even more attractive.

 Commercial performance

-The song first entered the Hot Country Songs chart at number 43 in August 2015 and became available for download with the release of the album Kill the Lights, selling 8,000 copies in its first week.
+The song debuted at number 43 on the US Billboard Hot Country Songs chart at number 43 in August 2015 and became available for download with the release of the album Kill the Lights, selling 8,000 copies in its first week.
 It re-entered the chart at number 42 nearly a year later after being released as a single.
 The song has sold 254,000 copies in the US as of January 2017.